 Sybill doesn’t yet support the customization of call summaries.
 The important word in the previous sentence is “yet”. :)

-Sybill was also the first sales intelligence tool to introduce structured call summaries and will continue to keep the innovator’s lead.
-It’s poised to be the all-in-one personal assistant for sales professionals.
+Sybill was the first sales intelligence tool to introduce structured call summaries and will continue to maintain the innovator’s lead.
+We’re building Sybill to be the all-in-one personal assistant for sales professionals.

 Oh, and before I forget.
 Sybill also crafts an automated follow-up email from the summaries that it generates, so you can send a follow-up with just a click.
 Shown to save 45-60 mins per day in follow-ups and note-taking for an average SaaS sales rep.